john-itcsolutions/cheirrs/README.md

 It's worth noting that PostGIS is capable of storing representations of Neural Networks.
 The original Design Case for TensorFlow was as a Deep Learning Neural Network Simulator.

-Inside your postgresql Master (in "kubeflow" model - (If necessary switch models with
+Inside your postgresql Master - in "kubeflow" model - (If necessary switch models with

 `juju switch kubeflow`